 On a standard canner this rack will have "hooks" on the handles that will hook to the side of the canner and hold the jars up out of the water.
 Then the jars can be lowered into the canner when ready.

 If you are using a stock pot, you can use what ever you have on hand as a rack.
 It does not need to hang on the side of the canner.
 The rack can be as simple as a rack from a round roasting pan.
 What ever will fit in your pot.
 It's most important function is keeping the jars off the bottom.
-Canning rack alternative ideas.

 The stainless canner is much sturdier and doubles as a stock pot for other cooking.
 I've heard that stainless steel caners can be used on flat top stoves.
-I don't have personal experience with this, so check with your stove manufacturer; however the makers and reviewers say it is perfectly safe.
+I don't have personal experience with this, socheck with your stove manufacturer; however the makers and reviewers say it is perfectly safe.

 This Victorio is the Canner I'd recommend if you are looking at the stainless steel.

-|Finally there is the steam canner.
+Finally there is the steam canner.
 Not to be mistaken for a pressure canner, this type of a canner is sold as a substitute for a water bath.
 The jars are placed in the shallow bottom portion with water.
 The top is placed over the jars.
-The water is brought to a boil which causes steam to build up inside.|
+The water is brought to a boil which causes steam to build up inside.

-I don't have one and have no experience with it.
-However I have heard good things about this canner and I love the idea of only heating a few inches of water.
+I have heard good things about this canner and I love the idea of only heating a few inches of water.
 You'll have to be the judge as to whether this is safe for your family or not.
 Do NOT use these with any low acid product.
 No Vegetables, and No Meat.
 Check the instructions that come with the canner for directions and timing suggestions.

 Since I put up a lot of jars each year, I wanted to purchase a large capacity pot in order to jar nine quarts at a time.
 I put off purchasing one because I was concerned about how it would fit on my standard sized stove.

 One day I was at an auction and there was a beautiful blue large 9 quart water bath canner--complete with jars!
 I bid on it and won!!
 I got it at a great price.
-I love auctions!.
+I love auctions!